-Emigration song - The Irish World
+Emigration song

 “Where we come from it’s not often you see worldwide success or monumental success and Daniel’s achieved that and for him to still be as humble as he is and down to earth as he is, is just a credit to his parents, God rest them.”

 What’s next?
 Will we see an album of your own songs down the line?
-“I’m gonna go down the route of singer- songwriter.

 “I’m co-writing songs as well to learn a bit more as well.